Call-recording hardware: Types

-Cassette tape
+Tape

-Cassette tape recorders, like answering machines, are installed between the telephone wall socket and the telephone itself.
+Tape recorders, like answering machines, are installed between the telephone wall socket and the telephone itself.
 Telephone calls flow through the recorder.
-If the recorder is on, the call is recorded.
-Recordings are made to magnetic tape and can be replayed on other compatible devices.
+If the recorder is on, the call is recorded on magnetic tape, and can be played back on compatible devices.
+Cassette tape recorders are used for small-scale use.
+Professional reel-to-reel recorders taking large tape spools and running at low tape speeds such as 15/16 in/s were used for large-scale routine recording.

 Digital

 Digital recorders have largely replaced tape recorders.
-They work exactly the same way, but, instead of recording onto a magnetic tape, they record onto digital media.
-Digital recorders are capable of recording call metadata such as, call time, call length, and caller ID.
+They work in the same way, but record calls in digitised form onto digital data storage media.
+Some digital recorders can record call metadata such as call time and duration, and caller ID.